leodevbro/gmail-mbox-stats/README.md

 - In the 'mboxStats' folder, there will be also two folders:<br />
   `forMailsWhereSenderIsMe` - the stats for only the mails where sender is you.<br />
-  `forMailsWhereSenderIsNotMe` - the stats for only the mails where sender is not you.<br />
+  `forMailsWhereSenderIsNotMeOrIsUnknown` - the stats for only the mails where sender is not you, or sender is unknown.<br />
   In both folders, there will be `.csv` files of stats.
 You can import them one by one in Google Sheets.

 Here is what the full folder structure looks like: